Given the current state of the COVID-19 global outbreak, The Bruce Springsteen Archives & Center for American Music is closed to in-person research.

 Cell phone use is prohibited in the Bruce Springsteen Archives & Center for America Music Reading Room.

-Can I bring food or a drink while viewing the Bruce Springsteen Archives & Center for America Music Collection?
+Can I bring food or a drink while viewing the Bruce Springsteen Archives & Center for American Music Collection?

 No. Food, drink, chewing gum and tobacco products are prohibited in the Reading Room in order to preserve the life of the artifacts.